-As we all know, OSHA penalties are a big part of why citations are a worst-case scenario for a lot of employers.
+As we all know, OSHA fines and penalties are a worst-case scenario to be avoided at all costs for most employers.

 No one likes to think about the big, bad “what if”s of the world.”